BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: BROADCAST: Reducing Both Compression Stochastic Noise

 \subsection{Theoretical Analysis}

-Below we establish the convergence of BROADCAST. \begin{theorem}[Convergence of BROADCAST] Consider Algorithm \ref{algorithmcd} with $\epsilon$-approximate geometric median aggregation and using an unbiased compressor.
+Here we establish the convergence of BROADCAST.
+Note that the technical challenge lies in how to analyze gradient different compression in the biased robust aggregation.
+We do not have the property that the aggregation of approximated gradient $\{ \hat{g}_\omega^t \}_{\omega \in \mathcal{W}}$ is still unbiased in the previous work. \begin{theorem}[Convergence of BROADCAST] Consider Algorithm \ref{algorithmcd} with $\epsilon$-approximate geometric median aggregation and using an unbiased compressor.
 Under Assumptions \ref{a1} and \ref{a2}, if the number of Byzantine workers satisfies $B < \frac{W}{2}$ and $\delta C_\alpha^2 \leq \frac{\mu^2}{56L^2}$, the hyperparameter satisfies $\beta(1+\delta) \leq 1$, and the step size $\gamma$ satisfies

 then it holds that

 where

 \end{theorem}